jsvitak/jbpm-workflow-plugin/README.md

 While drafting a business processes you may use every jBPM feature.
 Tasks representing Jenkins jobs are supplied with a job name and they return a job result.
 So make sure, that you have
 * declared correctly all process variables
-* set up all input and output parameters of selected service task
+* set up input and output parameters of selected service task (it is not necessary to declare all of them, only the ones which are really used)
 * assigned/mapped constants and process variables to parameters of selected service task

 Setting up a Jenkins job